Investigating mutual coupling in the MWA Phase II compact array: Discussion

 \subsection{Limitations and Approximations}

 Several approximations have been made here which limit generalization and motivate future work.
-The EM simulations used here were kept as small as possible and still show the effect of ``multi-antenna'' coupling.
+The EM simulations used here were kept as small and simple as possible while still showing the effect of ``multi-antenna'' coupling.
 This allows for only limited multi-path or fringing effects.
-No surrounding passive environment (such as rocks or trees) was included, nor were any imperfections in the individual tiles.
+No surrounding passive environment (such as rocks or plants) were included, nor were any imperfections in the individual dipoles and tiles.
 Factors like this have been found to perturb the beam and could introduce further non-redundancy and variation \citep[][]{Chokshi2024}.
-Future study should include more tiles to explore the impact of multi-path and fringing effects.

-In calculating the total effect of all antennas using the re-radiation model, the sky was approximated as roughly the same across all baselines.
-This neglects the rise in power due to the galaxy on short baselines which will underestimate the amount of contamination these baselines pose to longer baselines.
-Even restricting to a point source model of the sky, the same assumption also neglects differences between different baseline vectors measuring different phase angles which will tend to cancel power leading to lower observed levels of coupling.
-On the whole, the summation of all couplings should be regarded as, at best, a crude guide to the true coupling one would observe with the ``whole array''.
+Future investigations may need to include more complex surroundings and imperfections in the array.

-Finally, the estimated level of maximum allowable coupling for 21 cm experiments is also at best a crude guide and could be improved.
-A better estimate of the requirement should be done taking into account the ``wedge'' coupling of foreground power into the 21 cm modes.
+Additionally, the estimated level of maximum allowable coupling for 21 cm experiments is at best a crude guide and could be improved.
+A better estimate of the requirement would take into account the ``wedge'' coupling of foreground power into the 21 cm modes.
 This would result in a much less strict requirement on coupling, but would apply in specific delay modes where coupling might be relatively stronger.
 More study is needed in this area.